Fiserv/banking-hub/docs/getting-started/build-your-api.md

 > Note: This section is under development.

+## Certification

+To authenticate your application, you are required to certify the application against an environment that mirrors production in a bank or credit union.

+### Test Certification

+To get a certification for test environment, you are required to register for an API key.
+After successful registration, you will be assigned an endpoint that you can use for testing and validating your application.

+### Production Certification

+Upon successful application validation, your application will be ready for production.
+Fiserv will issue you the endpoints available for your application.

 ## Environments:
 1. Sandbox – Test environment
 2. Development – Build your app